MicrosoftDocs/dynamics365-guidance/guidance/business-processes/forecast-to-plan-overview.md

 ## Forecast to plan business process flow

-The following diagram shows an example of the high-level flow of the *forecast to plan* business process.
-Each solid rectangle on the diagram represents an end-to-end business process area.
-The sub-processes shown in the diagram are shown for the *forecast to plan* business process.
-The arrows on the diagram show the flow of the business process in an organization.
-If a sub-process can lead to more than one other sub-process, the parallel sub-processes are shown as branches.
+The following diagram shows an example of the high-level flow of the *forecast to plan* business process. [!INCLUDE [daf-business-process-e2e-flow-def](../includes/daf-business-process-e2e-flow-def.md)]

 :::image type="content" source="media/forecast-to-plan-process-flow.png" alt-text="Flow diagram for the end-to-end business process, forecast to plan, which is explained in the paragraph after the image." lightbox="media/forecast-to-plan-process-flow.png":::